laurennicolebalser/laurennicolebalser.github.io/README.md

 Aside from her work in media studies and digital humanities, Lauren also has a passion for university writing centers.
 She has worked at the UVA Writing Center as a writing consultant for the last two years and worked at the NYU Gallatin Writing Center during undergrad.

 Following graduation, Lauren will move to Brooklyn, where she hopes to begin working on a public humanities project related to crisis fandom before applying to PhDs in the fall.
-In the meanwhile, you can find Lauren's work on her [Google Scholar](https://scholar.google.com/citations?user=gYDX88EAAAAJ&hl=en&inst=13751854044476728232) or her [ORCID](https://orcid.org/0009-0009-9317-9487).
+In the meanwhile, you can find Lauren's published scholarship on her [Google Scholar](https://scholar.google.com/citations?user=gYDX88EAAAAJ&hl=en&inst=13751854044476728232) or her [ORCID](https://orcid.org/0009-0009-9317-9487); or, you can keep an eye out for Transformative Works and Cultures' upcoming issue, where Lauren's work on genderfucked technology will be published.

 ## ↳˗ˏˋDH Work at UVA and Beyondˊˎ˗ ↴